Blog 3 Race

 Film two highlights the deaf participant’s struggle to communicate, while film three notes difficulty in interpreting communication in relation to recent ‘out’ queer status and neurodivergence.
 The point of intersection between the duress of queer positioning and neurodiversity, potentially compounds stress, isolation and confusion.

-In response I aim for clear verbal, written and visual communication and to allow space for students to compose their thoughts.
+In response, I aim for clear verbal, written and visual communication and to allow space for students to compose their thoughts.
 I will sensitively monitor student comprehension and encourage participation, divining inadvertent exclusions with fresh awareness of visible and hidden needs.

 Film one highlighted the positive impact of Paralympian visibility, although research has problematised this (Goggin, G and Newell, C., 2000).
 It noted that the intersecting visibility of Black and disabled identities as targets for abuse.
 This stresses a position that is ‘both physically and culturally marginalized’ (Crenshaw, 1990, p.
 1250).
 In film two, deafness is less visible, while film three’s participant noted he can ‘pass’ as neurotypical and cisgendered.
 His self-description as ‘probably not neurotypical’, parallels queer status in its medicalisation and expectations that individuals can understand and explain their identity.
 Film two critiques this inducement to explain, which amounts to an additional labour akin to that expressed by Reni Eddo-Lodge (2017) in relation to race.
 While gender is accounted for in UAL statistics, the significance of sexuality and heterosexism remains invisible (fig. 1).